Mathématique: Chapter 5

 Oh God.

-He had been making a list.
+He’d been making a list.

-“Do you want to sit down, hotshot?”
+“Do you wanna sit down, hotshot?”

 He was hearing a continuous tone.